pankajanand5678/Java_core_programming/README.md

 29. To see the branches existing in the project either remote or local ==> git branch / git branch --all
 30. To Create a new branch ==> git branch <new_branch_name>
 31. To Switch from branch1 to branch2 (be in branch1 and the hit) ==> git checkout branch2 / git switch branch2
+32. To move back to the just previous branch ==> git switch -
+33. To delete an existing branch if not required furthur ==> git branch -d <branch_name>